embroider-build/embroider/notes.md

 # Stack

-1. template compiler should get built in v2 app, with it's own key in package metadata.
-That simplifies the handoff between stages (the only ember-specific stuff is in package metadata).
-It makes my testing easier too (vbuild will work).
-2. need to rewrite template import specifiers so they get the `hbs` extension.
-We can reliably detect them because no JS equivalent is allowed to exist in today's ember apps (they would collide).
-3. get rid of publicly visible appJSPath on App.
+2. get rid of publicly visible appJSPath on App.
 Doesn't make sense there as a concept.
 Instead, make the v1-app rewrite index.html into using a standard script name.
 It can use options.outputPaths to figure out which script tags its replacing.
 We're not going to generate a separate vendor.js, splitting is the responsibility of the final packager.

+# Badly behaved addons

+These are addons that can be fixed without even converting them to v2.
+They just do things that aren't very nice, for which there are better alternatives.

+ - ember-cli-deprecation-workflow does `app.import` of a vendor file that actually comes from ember-debug-handlers-polyfill.
+This is only needed because of a failure to call super in `included`.
+It breaks out assumption that people should be app.importing from their own vendor tree.
+ - ember-concurrency reexports nonexistent names
+ - ember-composable-helpers reexports nonexistent names

 # taking over from EmberApp